Sahilmandavkar1809/Python-Project/README.md

-College Data Analysis and Clustering Project.
+College Fees Prediction and Clustering Project.

 This project analyzes a dataset of colleges based on various quality and location metrics.
 It includes data preprocessing, K-Means clustering, linear regression for fee prediction, and a variety of visualizations to explore patterns and trends in the data.